AlibabaCloudDocs/ecs/intl.en-US/Tag & Resource/Tags/Implement automatic resource monitoring by group based on tags.md

 4. On the **Tags** tab of the **Tags** page, click **Custom Tags**.

     On the **All Custom Tags** page, click **Enable** in the **Automatically Create Cloud Monitoring Application Groups** column to create a Cloud Monitor application group.
-In the Automatically Create Cloud Monitoring Application Groups column, **Enable** is displayed with a green check mark for the tags for which application group are created.
+In the Automatically Create Cloud Monitoring Application Groups column, **Enabled** is displayed with a green check mark for the tags for which application group are created.

     ![tag1](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/4539803061/p101995.png)

-5. Enter `testKey` in the search box to search for the testKey:testValue tag.
+5. Enter `testKey` in the search box to search for the tag.

 6. Click **View Monitoring Information** in the **Cloud Monitoring Application Group** column.

     ![tag2](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/5539803061/p101996.png)

-    Go to the **ClouMonitor** tab to view the monitoring, alert, and event information about the ECS instances in the application group that correspond to this key.
+    Go to the **CloudMonitor** tab to view the monitoring, alert, and event information about the ECS instances in the application group that correspond to this key.

 Monitor ECS instances in real time by using Cloud Monitor.
 For more information, see [Overview](/intl.en-US/Quick Start/Overview.md).